 Getting a diagnosis

-When parents identify that they have concern about their child's health or development they should visit or speak to their GP, midwife, health visitor or school nurse.
+When you identify that you have a concern about your child's health or development you should visit or speak to your GP, midwife, health visitor or school nurse.

 They may refer you to a health professional or team who may specialise in assessing and diagnosing child health problems.
 These specialists will complete a more in-depth assessment.